mustaMg/speedreader/README.md

 - Implement Optical Character Recognition (OCR) functionality to allow reading text from images.
 - Enhance the user interface for a more polished and professional look.
+- Editing the displayed text by emphasizing certain letters in **bold**.
+This will help users read even faster
 - Include additional features based on user feedback.

 ## Contributing